 The Bridge Ministry of the CSRA is a 501(c)(3), Non-Profit Inc. committed to loving, giving, and serving the homeless and poor throughout our region.

 Roger Gardner is founder and CEO of The Bridge Ministry of the CSRA.
-The Bridge has served the poor and inner city homeless in the Augusta area since January 2007.
+The Bridge has served the poor and inner-city homeless in the Augusta area since January 2007.
 Pastor Roger was born in California, raised in Kansas, and has been an Augusta resident since 1994.
 He is a graduate of Rhema Bible College and has completed a ministry internship through the Church of God.
-Pastor Roger and Mrs. Kimmi are the parents of three, and grandparents of six.
+Pastor Roger and Mrs. Kimmi are the parents of three, and grandparents of seven.
 You can often find Pastor Roger bicycling along the Augusta canal or riding his Harley around town.
 His heart's desire is to see the lost saved, unification within the Body of Christ, ministry and discipleship to the nations, and to see America as one nation under God, consumed with revival.

 Board of Directors

-As the Bridge Kids coordinator, Sarah schedules and oversees the volunteers who lead Bridge Kids in the nursery and big kids every week.
-Having worked with the ministry since 2010, she is very passionate about making sure all aspects of the children's church run smoothly, from set up to tear down to sign-in and teaching and everything in between.
+As the Bridge Kids coordinator, Ashley schedules and oversees the volunteers who lead Bridge Kids in the nursery and big kids every week.
+Having worked with the ministry since 2019, she is very passionate about making sure all aspects of the children's church run smoothly, from set up to tear down to sign-in and teaching and everything in between.
 She makes sure the bus is properly packed with lessons and toys to diapers and snacks and everything is where it needs to be for the upcoming week.
 While coordinating volunteers and sharing enthusiasm for the ministry, she also manages The Bridge Ministry's social media pages.